MennovDijk/Financial-Analysis-and-Investor-Behavior/README.md

 # Financial-Analysis-and-Investor-Behavior
-Code samples used within the course "Financial Analysis and Investor Behavior", as part of the MSc in Finance.
+Code samples used within the course "Financial Analysis and Investor Behavior", as part of the MSc in Finance at Tilburg University.